5 October, 2023

 Since product managers aren’t the ones designing wireframes, they’ll be biased towards tools that help them facilitate their role — software that makes gathering input and communications easy.
 The software we selected are known not just for their designer-first UX, but also for their ability to connect teams.

-Good for: Brainstorming and collaboration for remote teams Cost: Free for 3 boards, $8/member and month for unlimited boards, $16/member and month for unlimited boards and premium features GA rating: 4.7/5 Number of collaborators: Unlimited from free to premium
+Good for: Brainstorming and collaboration for remote teams Cost: Free for 3 boards, $8/member and month for unlimited boards, $16/member and month for unlimited boards and premium features GetApp rating: 4.7/5 Number of collaborators: Unlimited from free to premium

 PMs spend enormous amounts of time on strategic work, analyzing and figuring out what to do through tables, flowcharts, and mind maps.
 They are all used regularly on an individual and team basis.